dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 ### GOOD

-Add a check constraint without validating it, [backfill data] to satiate the constraint, then validate it.
+Add a check constraint without validating it, [backfill data] to satiate the constraint and then validate it.
 This will be functionally equivalent.

 In the first migration: